tarikkirgin/uni-modules/README.md

 ## Usage (Blackboard)

 Copy and paste the content of the `module_scraper.js` into the JavaScript console whilst viewing the Modules page.
-Hit enter, and copy the result into the `modules.ts` file, overwriting the template modules.
+Hit enter, and copy the result into the `modules.json` file, overwriting the template modules.

 ## Remarks